stevinus1/sw360rest_tools/README.md

 ### POST:

-POST requests can be made by creating a file containing formatted data for all the objects you want to add to sw360.
-Templates for adding different types, with required fields labelled, are below.
+- format_objects_from_file: Takes a local file path containing valid JSON separated by whitespace (NOT commas OK thanks) and formats it to python dictionaries.

+- post_objects: Takes a list of dictionaries and posts all the objects contained therein.

+For successful POST methods, the following templates must be followed, with all required fields included:

 Component
 {